rust-lang/rfcbot-rs/README.md

 ## Deployment

+Setup a postgres database and user on a server with `dpkg` (recent Ubuntu is what's tested), and install nginx.

-Run `build.sh` on an Ubuntu 16.04 box with a compatible nightly installed (2016-05-24 right now).
+Run `build.sh` on that with a compatible nightly installed (2016-05-24 right now).
 This will create a `rust-dashboard.deb` in the repo root.
 Install with `dpkg -i rust-dashboard.deb`, configure `/etc/rust-dashboard/env` from the example file there, and start the services:

 ```bash
 sudo systemctl enable rust-dashboard-scraper